Bugatti Type 57: 1936 Bugatti Type 57S(+C) Coupé Aero Chassis No. 57374

 It was completed on 2 September 1936 and sold to Victor Rothschild, 3rd Baron Rothschild.
 Painted a metallic gray-blue, No. 57374 was supposedly built using various components from the Aérolithe prototype, the most notable being the chromed elements on either side of the engine grille.
 In 1939, at the request of Victor Rothschild, the car was brought back to Molsheim in order to have the "C" specification supercharger fitted.
-He used the car until October 1941, when he abandoned it in the middle of a field after the engine exploded due to the malfunctioning supercharger that was fitted two years before.
+He used the car until October 1941, when he abandoned it in the middle of a field after the engine exploded when the supercharger malfunctioned.

-It was then sold to a mechanic who repaired it, thus removing the defective supercharger.
-In 1945, a wealthy american doctor who had just arrived in England bought the car and a year later, he brought it to the US and sold it to Bugatti enthusiast Mike Oliver.
-In the hands of that owner, No. 57374 received the US regulations changes and was painted a dark red.
-In 1953, Oliver decided that the car should have the "C" specification refitted.
-As a result, No. 57374 was brought back to France at the Bugatti workshop to make this change and, once completed, was returned to the US.
+It was sold to a mechanic, who repaired it without the supercharger.
+In 1945, a wealthy American doctor who had just arrived in England bought the car, and a year later he brought it to the US and sold it to Bugatti enthusiast Mike Oliver.
+He brought the car up to U.S. specifications and painted it a dark red.
+In 1953, Oliver shipped the car to Bugatti and had a replacement supercharger fitted.

-Oliver died in 1970, and before his death he sold it to Briggs Cunningham, American entrepreneur and pilot, owner of the "Costa Mesa" car collection.
-Just a year later, it was sold for $59,000 to collector Peter Williamson.
-He was the owner for 32 years, during which time he returned it to its original state.
+Before Oliver died in 1970 he sold the car to Briggs Cunningham, American entrepreneur, championship car racer, and pilot, owner of the "Costa Mesa" car collection.
+A year later it was sold for $59,000 to collector Peter Williamson, who owned it for 32 years, during which time he returned the car to its original state.
 Eventually, it was exhibited at the 2003 Pebble Beach Concours d'Elegance where it won the "Best of Show" award.

-Peter Williamson died a year later and No. 57374 remained in his family's possession until 2010, when it was sold for no less than $30 million to collector Peter W. Mullin, who then exhibited it in his automotive masterpiece collection at the Mullin Automotive Museum located in Oxnard, California, US.
+Williamson died in 2004, and No. 57374 was sold in 2010 to a private collector associated with the former Mullin Automotive Museum in Oxnard, California, for $30 million.